 How do I apply for the SEACT Program?

 All applicants to the Special Education Alternative Certification Track (SEACT) program (K-12) must complete the following process to be admitted:

 - Apply to the Graduate College at Missouri State.
 To apply online, click here (One set of Official transcripts must be submitted to the Graduate College)

-- Submit a letter of application describing why you wish to teach special education students, what skills and abilities you have that would make you a good teacher of special education students, and why you believe you would be a good candidate academically for this program.
+- Submit a letter of application which describes why you wish to teach special education students, what skills and abilities you have that would make you a good teacher of students with disabilities, and why you believe you would be a good candidate academically for this combined certification and graduate program.

 - Submit three letters of reference, one from a present or past employer, one from an instructor who can attest to the candidate's academic ability and likelihood of success in a graduate program, and one from a person who can speak to the candidate's ability to teach/interact with children/students.
 Three letters of reference are required, however, the type of letters are guidelines, not strict requirements.
 If you don't have a past instructor, employer, etc. please submit your best three letters of reference from legitimate sources.

 - Missouri Educator Profile (MEP) is a required assessment of the state of Missouri’s Department of Elementary & Secondary Education (DESE).
 The MEP is an assessment of work style preferences used to support the development of effective educator work habits.
 This assessment is taken by all teacher, counselor and administrator candidates in a program leading to certification at a point prior to admission to the program.
 Please use this link to carefully read more information on this assessment and to register for the MEP http://www.missouristate.edu/certification/MEP.htm .